Your tax refund may actually land on time this year. Thank the IRS.

 The IRS was able to hire 5,000 customer service agents and install new online systems thanks to additional funding last year as part of the Inflation Reduction Act.
 Some pundits have touted these results, pointing to the IRS' improvement as an example of government performing "when you let it work," as Steven Rattner, a former member of the Obama administration and now CEO of investment firm Willett Advisors said this week on Twitter.

-Last year's budget increase was just a small fraction of the $80 billion injection of funding the IRS expects to receive over the next decade as part of the Inflation Reduction Act.
-In addition to refilling its depleted ranks, the agency also plans to update some telephone systems to allow callers to leave messages and get a call back —a feature that banks, utilities and airlines have used for a number of years.
+2022's budget increase was just a small fraction of the $80 billion injection the IRS expects to receive over the next decade.
+In addition to restoring its depleted ranks, the agency also plans to update its telephone systems to allow callers to leave messages and receive callbacks — a feature that banks, utilities and airlines have been using for years.

 "For years and years you couldn't leave a message, but now you can," Gleckman said.
 He also noted that, while there's a lot of partisan argument today about the exact portion of phone calls that the IRS is answering — one camp puts it at 87%, while another puts it in the high seventies — "there's not much debate that they're better."

-Congress also helped this year by refraining from its habit in recent years of changing the tax law only weeks before, or even during, tax season.
+Congress also helped out this year by refraining from its recent habit of changing the tax law just weeks before, or even during, tax season.

-The IRS' improved performance is only an initial step in a multi-year modernization plan the agency released earlier this month.
-However, even with the most modern technology and better staffing, there's a limit to how good the tax-filing experience can get, Gleckman noted.
+The IRS' improved performance is only an initial step in a multiyear modernization plan the agency released earlier this month.
+However, even with the most modern technology and improved staffing, there's a limit to how good the tax-filing experience can be, Gleckman noted.

 "They're not going to make the tax code any simpler.
 The IRS can't do that — that's Congress' problem," he said.